celery/celery/docs/userguide/extending.rst

         def __init__(self, parent, **kwargs):
             # here we can prepare the Worker/Consumer object
-            # in any way we want, set attribute defaults and so on.
+            # in any way we want, set attribute defaults, and so on.
             print('{0!r} is in init'.format(parent))

         def start(self, parent):